pokepc/dataset/README.md

   - `fs.ts`: File system utilities to load the dataset JSON files with the correct types.
   - `languages.ts`: Languages extra data and utilities.
   - `schemas.ts`: Zod schemas for the dataset.
+  - `search.ts`: Full-text search utilities.
+This is what powers the Pokémon searchbox on the PokéPC website.
   - `types.ts`: All type definitions created from the schemas and the enums.
+Use the `Pkds.` prefix to access them directly without imports. e.g. `Pkds.Pokemon`.
   - `utils.ts`: Utility functions and helpers.
   - `validators.ts`: Validators for the dataset.